aibaba-ai/aibaba-ai/libs/standard-tests/README.md

 # langchain-tests

-This is a testing library for AI Agents Force integrations.
+This is a testing library for Aibaba AI integrations.
 It contains the base classes for a standard set of tests.

 ## Installation